Why Choose a Small Batch Recipe?

 Perfect for Limited Ingredients or Cravings

 Sometimes, you don’t have enough chocolate chips, butter, or eggs for a full recipe.
-A small batch uses minimal pantry staples, making it a go-to option when you’re low on supplies.
+A small batch chocolate chip cookies recipe uses minimal pantry staples, making it a go-to option when you’re low on supplies.
 Additionally, when that chocolate chip cookie craving strikes, small batch recipes let you satisfy it quickly without waiting for a big production.

 Key Ingredients for Small Batch Chocolate Chip Cookies